When instructor Bogdan Milanovich posted on Reddit about his Udemy course, I’m not sure if he was prepared for what happened next.

 - The more students you have enrolled, the more it boosts your credibility.
 Since Udemy is a marketplace, potential students will size you up alongside comparable courses.
 They will evaluate your bio, course trailer, and outline along with the number of students and positive reviews.

-Udemy instructor Jay Mutzafi gained 70+ students for his course when posting on Reddit (and we have since had many instructors get hundreds of students using this method), and he contributed to the pointers below:
+Udemy instructor Jay Mutzafi gained 70+ students for his course when participating in discussions on Reddit (and we have since had many instructors get hundreds of students), and he contributed to the pointers below:

 - Create a coupon code with “REDDIT” in the title and include it in your post.